SS Wandle (1932): Torpedoing and salvage

 At 2125 hrs on 9 November 1942 Wandle was in ballast heading northwards off Lowestoft when a flotilla of E-boats attacked her convoy.
 A torpedo struck her starboard side about 20 ft forward of her bridge.
-It almost completely blew off her bow, and flung débris so far that it killed a Royal Artillery Maritime Regiment DEMS gunner in the after part of the ship.
+It almost completely blew off her bow, and flung débris so far that it killed a Royal Artillery Maritime Regiment DEMS gunner in the aft part of the ship.
 After 20 minutes her crew launched both lifeboats and abandoned ship.
 A rescue tug recovered the survivors and then went to recover survivors from another ship that had been sunk.
 After this Wandle was still afloat but she was on fire, her below decks accommodation was flooded, her fore part awash and her no. 2 hold taking water.

 Captain Mastin assembled a volunteer crew of nine men including himself and the Mate Edward Clarke.
 They reboarded the ship and extinguished the fire, and a party directed by the Chief Engineer J.S.
 Johnson got her dynamo and pumps started.
 The rescue tug took her in tow, but her ruined bow was still attached which worked as a large and unwieldy sea anchor.
 This limited their progress to about 1 kn, and it took the tug 16 hours to tow Wandle to Great Yarmouth the next day.
 She was anchored off Yarmouth and her condition was deemed so precarious that she was abandoned a second time.

 An Admiralty salvage officer came aboard and cut away several hundred tons of wreckage.
 This relieved the strain on her bulkhead, which was then patched and shored up with heavy timbers.
 She was towed into Yarmouth for a few hours but was then towed north again by two tugs.
 A northerly gale arose and swung her about violently, and she was often awash.
 The tugs and Wandle sheltered in the Humber to escape heavy seas and in a bay to wait for fog to pass.
 On the fifth day after being torpedoed, Wandle finally reached the River Tyne.
 On 5 December she was dry-docked at John Readhead & Sons' shipyard in South Shields.
 During this whole period of salvage and towing, the volunteer crew led by Captain George Mastin, Mate Edward Clarke and Engineer "Stanley" Johnson, remained with the Wandle, until she was safely docked at Redheads, to ensure no salvage claims were made on the owners.

 Wandle had not only lost her bow; what remained of her was now badly twisted.
 Readheads straightened her, built a new bow onto her and on either 30 March or 8 April 1943 she was ready to return to service.